 Anal fissure is a split in the skin of the distal anal canal characterized by pain on defecation and rectal bleeding.
-It is a common condition in young to middle-aged adults and may occur in 1 in 350 people in the European Union.
+It is a common condition in young to middle-aged adults and may occur in 1 in 350 people.
 It is the second commonest gastrointestinal complication of pregnancy after hemorrhoids.
 The pain is described as severe (often described as "like passing broken glass") and has a serious negative effect on quality of life.

 History and exam

 JRTM declares that he has no competing interests.

 Dr John Monson would like to gratefully acknowledge Dr John Scholefield and Dr Jonathan Lund, previous contributors to this topic.
 JS and JL are authors of a number of references cited in this topic.